apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/observe_database/monitor_mysql_database.md

      > Caution:<br>
      > Enabling/disabling the monitoring function by using the `update` command requires a rolling restart of the database pod to take effect.

-You can view the dashboard of the corresponding cluster via Granfana Web Console.
+You can view the dashboard of the corresponding cluster via Grafana Web Console.
+For more detailed information, see [Grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/).